waltfy/waltfy.github.io/_posts/2015-04-07-writing-compose.md

 }
 {% endhighlight %}

-Cool.
 So, we now have all the functions that we need in one iterable object.
 Note the `.reverse()` call at the end here, this refers to the "from left to right"<sup>1</sup> note.
 Moving on.
 We now need to get the arguments to the resulting function, and stick in an array too.
 You'll see why later. `compose()` returns **one function**, therefore it returns **one result**.
 For that reason we will also iterate over the array via a `Array.reduce()`, meaning that we're folding on a result everytime.

 {% highlight js %}
 function compose(/* [function] [, function...] */) {